 As some of you may know, I recently sent an open letter to the TGC (here).
 Within that post, I outlined a number of disturbing and abusive actions and comments made by many of the most influential people under the TGC umbrella.
 In the first twelve hours of the posts release, everything was pretty standard fare.
 Then something unexpected happened.
 A reader sent the post to Rachel Held Evans and she chose to share it on her twitter page.
 From there, everything blew up in the oddest of ways.

 It was at this point that Doug Wilson and his followers became very heated.
-Wilson targeted RHE with a fairly standard DW flare (see here)Wilson’s faithful then began to ferociously and mercilessly attack RHE for my words.
+Wilson targeted RHE with a fairly standard DW flare (here).
+Wilson’s faithful then began to ferociously and mercilessly attack RHE for my words.

 I want to be clear, I am not and will not be responding to Wilson’s post.

-The controversy has centered around (1) RHE’s specific tweet and (2) whether that tweet represents my own words.
+These claims have been centered around (1) RHE’s specific tweet and (2) whether that tweet represents my own words.
 Here are both side by side.

 10. Doug Wilson teaches that until a daughter has been courted and married she remains under the headship of her father.
 Her father must be the authoritative presence in her courtship who protects her.
 However, if the young girl should buck this system at all she is asking to get raped.
 Further, the fact that she has been raped indicates a certain propriety to the occurrence of rape as a supposed consequence of rejecting the “male headship” of her father.

 I want to take a moment to break down this rather long paragraph from Wilson’s book.
 Much of the controversy has centered around a single sentence, but the reality is the quote occurs within a very enlightening context.
-As such, I want to outline several statements by Wilson within this paragraph which lend to the interpretation that Wilson is saying “unsubmissive women deserve rape.”*
+As such, I want to outline several statements by Wilson within this paragraph; which lend to the interpretation that Wilson is saying “unsubmissive women deserve rape.”*

-Wilson states that submission to husband/father is designed to protect women from “ungodly men” It is precisely her husband or father who should be protecting here from being “buffeted by all sorts of men” and further from “insults and harassment from men in general.
+- Wilson states that submission to husband/father is designed to protect women from “ungodly men” It is precisely her husband or father who should be protecting here from being “buffeted by all sorts of men” and further from “insults and harassment” from men in general.

-So one must ask, if Doug Wilson doesn’t think women who don’t submit deserve to be abused somehow (not even talking about rape yet!), why does he so often resort to ad hominem attacks and vitriol filled invective against his female detractors?
+If Doug Wilson doesn’t think women who don’t submit deserve to be abused somehow (not even talking about rape yet!), why does he so often resort to ad hominem attacks and vitriol filled invective against his female detractors?

 Women inescapably need godly masculine protection against ungodly masculine harassment; women who refuse protection from their fathers and husbands must seek it from the police.
 But women who genuinely insist on ‘no masculine protection’ are really women who tacitly agree on the propriety of rape.

-Tacit means “expressed or carried on without words or speech” and “Implied or indicated (as by an act or by silence) but not actually expressed.”
+Tacit means “expressed or carried on without words or speech” and “Implied or indicated (as by an act or by silence) but not actually expressed.”Propriety means “behavior that is accepted as socially or morally correct and proper” and “the state or quality of being correct and proper”

-This cannot, as some claim, mean that he is only saying the women who are unsubmissive think this.
-One, because it is absurdist for Wilson to claim he has crawled into the minds of these women and realized that they really don’t have a problem with being raped (remember tacitly connotes active consent, not just passive acknowledgment).
 Two, because the wording of the sentence states that these women are assenting to something that he, in fact, has already said he believes exists.
 That is, Wilson has already said that insult and harassment and abuse are how ungodly men behave.
 He didn’t say, “This is how ungodly, unsubmissive women think they behave” he directly said that is how he knows ungodly men behave.
 Thus, the societal order of rape he describes is already something he has generally presupposed in the proceeding sentences.

 If godly men have patriarchal authority and godly women submit, then the design of God that Wilson believes must be adhered to is female submission under male authority.
-And we know that the women who fight against this by supposedly rejecting all male protection (because for Wilson protection equals authority!) are actively consenting to the proper and morally correct social order of rape.
+And we know that the women who fight against this by supposedly rejecting all male protection (because for Wilson protection equals male authority!) are actively consenting to the proper and morally correct social order of rape.
 Thus Wilson is saying “Women who reject the system get raped because they have defied God.”